DataDog/integrations-core/nginx_ingress_controller/README.md

 (...)
 ```

-* Make sure that the docker socket is mounted to the Datadog Agent as done in [this manifest][8].
+* Make sure that the Docker socket is mounted to the Datadog Agent as done in [this manifest][8].

-* [Restart the Agent][3]
+* [Restart the Agent][3].

 ### Configuration of the nginx check (optional)

-By default nginx metrix are collected by the nginx-ingress-controller check but for convenience you might want to run the regular `nginx` check on the ingress controller.
+By default nginx metrics are collected by the nginx-ingress-controller check but for convenience you might want to run the regular `nginx` check on the ingress controller.

 You achieve so by making the nginx status page reachable from the agent by using the `nginx-status-ipv4-whitelist` setting on the controller and adding autodiscovery annotations to the controller pod.

-For example these annotations will enable both the `nginx` and `nginx-ingress-controller` checks and the log collection:
+For example these annotations enable both the `nginx` and `nginx-ingress-controller` checks and the log collection:

 ```text
 ad.datadoghq.com/nginx-ingress-controller.check_names: '["nginx","nginx_ingress_controller"]'